Chess strategy: Exchanging pieces

 To exchange pieces means to capture a hostile piece and then allow a piece of the same value to be captured.
 As a rule of thumb, exchanging pieces eases the task of the defender who typically has less room to operate in.

 Exchanging pieces is usually desirable to a player with an existing advantage in material, since it brings the endgame closer and thereby leaves the opponent with less ability to recover ground.
 In the endgame even a single pawn advantage may be decisive.
 Exchanging also benefits the player who is being attacked, the player who controls less space, and the player with the better pawn structure.

 When playing against stronger players, many beginners attempt to constantly exchange pieces "to simplify matters".
 However, stronger players are often relatively stronger in the endgame, whereas errors are more common during the more complicated middlegame.

 Note that "the exchange" may also specifically mean a rook exchanged for a bishop or knight.
-The phrase, "going up the exchange," means capturing a rook in exchange for a bishop or knight as that is a materially better trade.
-Conversely, "going down an exchange," means losing a rook but capturing a bishop or knight, a materially worse trade.
+The phrase "up the exchange" means that a player has captured a rook in exchange for a bishop or knight—a materially advantageous trade.
+Conversely, "down the exchange" means having lost a rook but captured a bishop or knight—a materially disadvantageous trade.